-Hotlegs were comprised of Eric Stewart, Lol Creme and Kevin Godley.
+Hotlegs was comprised of Eric Stewart, Lol Creme and Kevin Godley.

 Graham Gouldman had to come back from New York, where he had been writing songs for Kazenatz Katz, to play bass with them on tour when they supported The Moody Blues, and they started off with this amazing gig at the Festival Hall, playing all these fabulous songs like “All God’s Children“, “Um Wah, Um Woh“, “Desperate Dan” and “Take Me Back“, and not bothering to play their only hit “Neanderthal Man”.

 They had marvellous reviews, but when they released the follow-up single, “Lady Sadie“, in September 1971, it just didn’t happen at all.